leviner/PyTracker3D/TrackClassifier/README.md

 - Reporting of methods and findings of application within fisheries acoustics community

 # Deliverable Schedule
+By Academic Quarter
+- Summer 2018
+  - Track import tool is available
+  - Track metric tool is available
+- Fall 2018
+  -  Metric classification tool is available
+- Winter 2019
+  - Training set of expected components is constructed from 2015 and 2017 instrument deployments

 # Minimum Products
+The development of python-based tools for:
-1. Extraction of track metrics from path reconstruction (i.e., speed, swim angle, neighbor distances, etc.)
+1. Extraction of track metrics from reconstructed paths (i.e., speed, swim angle, neighbor distances, etc.)
-2. Clustering of reconstructed fish tracks based on track metrics.
+2. Component clustering of reconstructed fish tracks based on track metrics
-3. Live classification of fish tracks
+3. Live estimation of behavior from split-beam data streams

 # StakeHolders
 - Users of high-resolution acoustic datasets with varying temporal resolution (moored systems, buoys, node-based systems, stationary vessel observations).
 - Behavioral ecologists working with 3-dimensional data recordings of animal movement.

-# Evaluation Criteria